ZolanaPrime/stellaris-small-tweaks/README.md

 ## Uninstallation

-To uninstall, either reverify files on Steam, or restore the old files by re-running the script and choosing the restore from backup option.
+To uninstall, either reverify files on Steam, or restore the old files by re-running the script and choosing the restore from backup option (assuming you chose to backup the files initially).

 Please note that you need the relevant DLC for each of the patches.

 **This mod is NOT Achievement compatible.**

 # Bugs/Feedback